I’m sorry to break this to you, but many people are not inherently good.

 If we could but put that genie back into the bottle, we could rescue ourselves and our civilization.
 But who among us, having not been brought up to fear hell, will instill that fear into our own children?
 Very few, I’m sure.

 And so we see the gradual disappearance of the very fabric of our society.
-The very values that we take for granted have become a noose around their own necks.
+The very values that we take for granted have become a noose around our own necks.
 Within 50 years, there will be nothing left.
 As with previous great civilizations, ours will implode, bringing violence and chaos with it, then totalitarian rule, and then the process will begin again.

 What the hell?